tugberkugurlu/BonVoyage/README.md

 Foursquare .NET Client that you will fall in love with :heart: This library supports [.NET Standard 1.1](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard1.1.md).

+## Getting the Library

+BonVoyage Foursquare .NET Client is [available on NuGet](https://www.nuget.org/packages/BonVoyage) and can be integrated into your project through the usual ways.

 ## API Usage

 ### Userless Access